Seungpyeong Budaebuin: Early life

-Lady Park was born in 1455 to Park Jong-seon and his wife, Lady Heo of the Yangcheon Heo clan during King Danjong’s last year of reign.
-Lady Park is the eldest within 7 siblings, including Park Won-jong.
-Through her paternal grandmother, she is a great-granddaughter of Sim On and a grandniece of Queen Soheon, the wife of King Sejong.
+Lady Park was born on 10 March 1455 to Park Jong-seon and his wife, Lady Heo of the Yangcheon Heo clan during King Danjong's last year of reign.
+Lady Park was the third eldest within seven siblings, including Park Won-jong.
+Through her paternal grandmother, she was a great-granddaughter of Sim On and a grandniece of Queen Soheon, the wife of King Sejong.

 Marriage and Later Life

-On 19 August 1466, the ten year old Lady Park married the nine year old Grand Prince Wolsan.
+On 19 August 1466, the eleven year old Lady Park married the ten year old Grand Prince Wolsan.
 The grand prince was the eldest son of Crown Prince Uigyeong and Crown Princess Su (the future Queen Dowager Insu).
 She also became the sister-in-law to Princess Myeongsuk and Grand Prince Jalsan.